VityaSchel/lufin/README.md

 - 🗃️ Client-side archive generation before uploading
 - 📸 Client-side image compression
 - ✏️ Automatic file renaming with option to keep original filenames
-- 📀 Multiple databases support (MongoDB, PostgreSQL)
+- 📀 Multiple databases support (MongoDB, PostgreSQL, SQLite)
 - ⚡️ Fully static frontend (no SSR, no Next.js needed running for the website)
 - 💻 Links to uploaded files are stored in LocalStorage
 - 💾 Importable/exportable LocalStorage with a button to clean up expired pages